MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

       > [!IMPORTANT]
       > If there are dependencies on the existing model.json or manifest.json file and the set of entities, you'll see an error message and can't select a different model.json or manifest.json file.
 Remove those dependencies before changing the model.json or manifest.json file or create a new data source with the model.json or manifest.json file that you want to use to avoid removing the dependencies.
    - To change data file location or the primary key, select **Edit**.
-   - To change the incremental ingestion data, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md)
+   - To change the incremental ingestion data, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md).

+   > [!NOTE]
+   > Do not change the name of an ingested entity through the Azure data lake connector.
+Customer Insights validates all entity names with the model.json during system refresh.
+If an entity name is changed, an error occurs because Customer Insights cannot find the new entity name in the model.json.

 1. Select **Attributes** to add or change attributes, or to enable data profiling.
 Then select **Done**.